Test Package

 TestPackage Configurator lets you design a simulated installer from scratch.
 Toggle on exactly the Windows installer behaviors you need to test, click Generate Installer, and get a standalone setup EXE ready for your packaging tool to capture.

-Every generated installer behaves like real software: it runs a multi-page wizard, creates files, writes registry entries, registers shortcuts — whatever you configured.
-When it finishes, it installs a lightweight viewer app that shows exactly what happened and provides a clean uninstall.
+Every generated installer behaves like real software: it runs a multi-page wizard, creates files, writes registry entries, registers shortcuts, installs services — whatever you configured.
+When it finishes, it drops a lightweight audit viewer that shows every action the installer took and provides a clean uninstall.

 One tool.
 Any combination of behaviors.
 Repeatable.